se7enxweb/doc.sdk.exponential.earth/README.md

 This repository provides the following features:

-* Static HTML Documentation for eZ Publish 3.x -> 3.3
+* Static HTML Documentation for Exponential 3.x -> 3.3

 Usage
 =====